ObEngine/ObEngine/README.md

 - [tgui](https://github.com/texus/TGUI) (zlib license) (GUI)
 - [tinydir](https://github.com/cxong/tinydir) (BSD2 License) (tiny filesystem, soon replaced with C++17's filesystem)
 - [Vili](https://github.com/Sygmei/ViliData) (MIT License) (Data language)

-There is also some other libs but they are included in extlibs/ folder !

 ## How do I build it ?
 If you want to build ÖbEngine yourself (which is perfectly fine), you'll need CMake software.